Thomas D. Lyon, J.D., Ph.D.

 Research Assistant

-Allison Larkins is a sophomore majoring in Law, History and Culture, with a minor in Business Law.
-She is from Orange County, California, and aspires to go to law school after completing her undergraduate studies.
+Allison Larkins is a senior majoring in Law, History and Culture, with a minor in Business Law.
+Allison will graduate early and attend law school after her undergraduate studies.
 Allison joined the Lab because she believes that law is one of the most powerful tools for advocacy and promoting justice in our community.
-Allison wants to contribute to the mission of the Lab because it helps children, one of the most vulnerable populations, tell their story while navigating through the complex legal system.
-In addition to the Lab, Allison volunteers for the Los Angeles District Attorney’s Office, and serves as the Council President of the League of United Latin American Citizens at USC.
-She also is a Director of Philanthropy for Alpha Lambda Delta Honor Society, and a member of Latino Students in Law, where she previously served as the Director of Finance.
-In her spare time, Allison loves to hike, try new coffee shops around Los Angeles, and travel.
+Allison enjoys contributing to the mission of the Lab because it helps children, one of the most vulnerable populations, tell their story while navigating through the complex legal system.
+In addition, she feels reassured that the Lab’s work can help many children find safe placement and support.
+She also served two terms as an intern at the LA County District Attorney’s Office, and founded the USC Council of the League of United Latin American Citizens.
+In her spare time, Allison enjoys painting with acrylics, journaling, and trying new cafes around Los Angeles.
+She also enjoys going to the beach, since she was raised in Orange County, California.

 Daisy Segundo-Parra